L-X-T/rsg-basic-plus/labs/00_getting-started.md

 3. Change to the command line (`CTRL+SHIFT+C`) or to the integrated Terminal (`CTRL+SHIFT+ö`)

-4. Start the development server: `npm start`
+4. Start the development server: `ng serve`

    Note: The development server does not put the required bundles on the disk but only keeps them in the main memory.
 When you change the source files, it recreates the bundles and then notifies the browser.
    To serve individual apps run `ng serve --project=<appname>`